RomanosTrechlis/blog/log_scribe_and_log_mediator/post.md

 ## TODO

-1. add a one-way SSL authentication for the Scribe (or Mediator) only, in addition to the two ways already implemented:
+1. add a one-way SSL authentication for the Scribe (or Mediator)

-    * an insecure connection (no SSL) and
-    * a two-way SSL authentication requiring both the client and the Scribe to have SSL.

-1. add more flags for the Scribe and Mediator making them more parameterizable from cl.
 1. create a more robust algorithm for load balancing among the Scribes.
 1. investigate the use of sync.Map instead of sync.Mutex.
 1. keep refactoring.